emintz/ArduinoLib/RTOSAid/README.md

 needed to run the task.
 Since this is a small, simple task, 2048 bytes is more than enough.

+When started, `builtin_task` runs `builtin_action.run()` and blinks the LED.

-We also create a task to blink the red LED.
+We can also create a similar task that blinks the red LED.

 ```c++
 static BlinkAction red_action(RED_LED_PIN, 333);